 “I introduced your Delegation Poker to my project team.
 It helped a lot in our process of defining new responsibilities which we as a team can agree too.
 Now it is the base of discussion with our bosses.
 Even my boss understood it, he said, ‘That can be easily migrated to the RACI Matrix’.” – Team leader, Ortrun offshoring

 Delegation often comes down to either “I do it” or “You do it.”
 But there are really Seven Levels of Delegation.
-Use Delegation Poker to make clear who’s responsible for what and to what level.
+Use Delegation Poker to clarify who’s responsible for what and to what level.
 This is a method where you can encourage employee engagement through controlled self-organization and clarified value and decision-making.

 How can I get Delegation Poker today?